Hebe2/ANDIE/README.md

 **Contrast Mask:** Once your image is uploaded, click **Colour** on the menu bar and select **Contrast Mask**.
 A dialog box will appear with two sliders — **Blur Radius** (1–16) and **Strength** (0–100%).
 Contrast masking sharpens the detail in your image by blending a blurred version

+**Colour Tinter:(Special Feature)** Once your image is uploaded, click **Colour** on the menu bar and select **Colour Tinter**.
+A dialog box will appear with a colour picker where you can select your desired tint colour using Swatches, HSV, HSL, RGB, or CMYK colour modes.
+Use the **Strength** slider (0–100) to control how intense the tint is applied.
+Once you're happy, click **OK** to apply it to your image.

 ## File Operations

 **Export:** Once you're finished editing your image, go to File and click Export.
 You'll be given the option to save it anywhere on your computer.
 Once you've chosen a destination, name your file in the format `ImageName.extension` (e.g. `image.jpg`, `image.png`) and click Save.